If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 And in 2019, researchers from Duke University in North Carolina and Lund University in Sweden published a fascinating study in which they measured protein turnover in articular cartilage in human hips, knees, and ankles.
 They found that human cartilage has a greater innate ability to regenerate itself than previously thought.
 Their findings show a potential link to a capacity “for regeneration that might be exploited to enhance joint repair and establish a basis for human limb regeneration.”

-There is still much to be learned about cartilage, but it’s clear that it has greater ability to repair itself than we thought—we simply need to give it the chance.
+There is still much to be learned about how cartilage repairs itself, but it’s clear that it has greater ability to repair itself than we thought—we simply need to give it the chance.

-There are two factors that get in the way of cartilage healing, one of which we can’t change, and one that we can.
+Unfortunately, there are two factors that get in the way of cartilage healing.

 First is the fact that most cartilage does not have a blood supply of its own, so it relies on the pumping action from joint movement to diffuse blood and other nutrients through joint fluid.
 Too much compression and too little compression both spell trouble for cartilage; it needs a moderate amount of movement, involving regular loading and unloading of weight, to remain healthy.